TommyGymer/Flight-Sim/mdtemp_Design.md

 To make full use of the axis-angle rotation, quaternions will be required This will allow full use of angular velocity and accelerations

-While raylib already implements many of these, it may be beneficial to write my own vector and matrix lib to allow full use of all required overloads
+While RayLib already implements many of these, it may be beneficial to write my own vector and matrix lib to allow full use of all required overloads

 ---